I remember the day like it was yesterday.

 There are more, but those are the basics. <–haha see what we did there?

 During our family briefing, we were given some heavily suggested “guidelines” that technically weren’t rules, but were basically warnings.
-While the soldier is allowed to make purchases, and often families like to go shopping during this time, we warned to be wary of making big purchases.
-Unfortunately there are quite a few shops surrounding Army posts (at least the ones where Basic Training takes place) that target brand new soldiers.
+While the soldier is allowed to make purchases, and often families like to go shopping during this time, we were warned to be wary of making big purchases.
+Unfortunately there are quite a few shops surrounding Army posts that target brand new soldiers.
 They sell boots (an expensive item) and other pieces of equipment that your soldier might want.
 After so many weeks of training, he be tempted to buy because “he needs a better or newer thing that he has worn out during training.”
 It’s totally a reasonable thought from your soldier-in-training.
 But BE VERY CAREFUL.

 The Army only allows certain items to be used.
 There are regulations on any piece of clothing or piece of equipment.
 Many surplus stores sell dupes and “similar” items that are not Army standard.
 If he buys an expensive pair of boots but they don’t qualify according to Army standards, he won’t be allowed to wear them.
 To be on the safe side, don’t shop for anything Army-related off-post.
 He has already been issued the amount of equipment and uniforms that he will need to complete Basic Training.
 (And there is a mini store [the PX] nearby bootcamp where he is occasionally allowed to restock on small items: soap, pens, paper, etc.)